eliamartani/adding-verified-sign-at-commit/README.md

 gpg --list-secret-keys --keyid-format LONG
 ```

-Copy the key and add individually the config below:
+Copy the key and replace at `<key>` mark and add individually the commands below:

 ```bash
 git config --global user.signingkey <key>